mariojrgithub/capstone_FINAL/README.md

 - Scaled my train, test and unseen data for some of the regression models
 - Created polynomial features to my X variable to provide more data to my models
 - Grid search over several parameters for each model
+- Created a pickle file of each fit and trained model for future evaluation.

 11. Models: